Copyright (c) 2007 THE THRASH METAL GUIDE

 ZIGOKU QUARTET (JAPAN)

 Based on "Senritsu no Zigoku Yuugi", these Japanese, who include the famous vocal guru Nov (also Aion, Volcano, etc.), provide a light-hearted mix of thrash, power and speed metal, a style so well epitomized by hordes of Japanese acts (the aforementioned Aion, Volcano, Sex Machineguns, Hellhound, etc.).
-The antics range from all out-speedsters ("Aoi Tsuki no Shita de") with a strong thrashy edge, to forceful galloping power/thrashers ("Yomi no Yuuenchi"), to calmer proto-groovers ("Kimi no Ushiro ni Boku wa Iruyo") with a balladic shade.
+The antics range from all- out speedsters ("Aoi Tsuki no Shita de") with a strong thrashy edge, to forceful galloping power/thrashers ("Yomi no Yuuenchi"), to calmer proto-groovers ("Kimi no Ushiro ni Boku wa Iruyo") with a balladic shade.
 Nov is traditionally the star of the show with his emotional high-strung voice, but music-wise this band doesn't really offer anything which hasn't been heard before already on the works of the other bands from the trend.

 Konoyo no Zigoku Monogatari Full-length, 2009